Efficient Monitoring of Timed Properties: Related Work

-The most closely related work to ours is that by Bauer~\etal in which the authors introduced the classical \ac{ltl3} monitor construction and then showed how a similar construction could be used for \ac{tltl}~\cite{bauer2006monitoring}.
-Their method transforms \iac{tltl} formula to event-clock automata which are strictly less expressive than \acp{tba}, which we support.
-Their algorithm also differs from ours in being based on the so-called region automata.
-Though this construction \emph{do} provide a principle monitoring algorithm the performance of zone-based monitoring algorithms provide an order of magnitude improvement.
-Finally, their monitoring algorithm does not readily seem to support time divergence.
 Two more recent works have proposed solutions to the problem of monitoring timed languages specified in \ac{mtl}.
 Baldor~\etal showed how to construct a monitor for a dense-time \ac{mitl} formula by constructing a tree of timed transducers~\cite{baldor2013monitoring}.
 They showed how subsets of \ac{mitl} could be used to limit the complexity of their technique which requires linear space in the size of the input for the full fragment.
 Ho~\etal split unbounded and bounded parts of a dense-time \ac{mitl} formula for monitoring, using traditional \ac{ltl} monitoring for the unbounded parts and permitting a simpler construction for the (finite-word) bounded parts~\cite{ho2014online}.
 Unlike the work by Baldor~\etal, their method is size independent of the input.
 However, it does require non-elementary blowup of the formula to ensure no unbounded operators appear in the context of a bounded operator.
 They also monitor bounded parts using a dynamic programming formulation that relies on a maximum bound for the number of events in a time span.
 Neither the solution by Baldor~\etal or Ho~\etal address time-divergence.